We Go The Extra Distance For Our Clients

 How Many Work Related Injuries Happen Annually in the U.S.?

-Common Injuries in Workers’ Comp Claims
+Common Injuries in Workers’ Comp Claims in Atlanta and Sandy Springs

 The most common types of workers who suffer catastrophic injuries are those that work in blue collar jobs.
 Examples of blue collar workers include construction workers, factory workers, miners, welders, electricians, mechanics, and even truck drivers.
 These workers can suffer major injuries from anything between car accidents to machinery malfunctions.

-Common injuries that often warrant a workers compensation claim include:
+Common injuries that often warrant a workers’ compensation claim include:

 • Traumatic brain injuries (TBI)